lufinkey/react-native-spotify/README.md

 	- *Parameters*
 		- **options**
 			- **showDialog** - Whether or not to force the user to approve the app again if they’ve already done so.
+			- **clientID** - Your spotify application's client ID that you registered with spotify [here](https://developer.spotify.com/my-applications).
+Falls back to value given in **initialize**.
+			- **redirectURL** - The redirect URL to use when you've finished logging in.
+You NEED to set this URL for your application [here](https://developer.spotify.com/my-applications), otherwise the login screen will not close.
+Falls back to value given in **initialize**.
+			- **scopes** - An array of scopes that define permissions for the Spotify API.
+A list of scopes can be found [here](https://developer.spotify.com/web-api/using-scopes/).
+Falls back to value given in **initialize**.
+			- **tokenSwapURL** - The URL to use to swap an authentication code for an access token (see [Token swap and refresh](#token-swap-and-refresh) section for more info).
+Falls back to value given in **initialize**.

 	- *Returns*